GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

         ],
     ```

-1. Now you can log to Stackdriver logging anywhere in your application!
+1. Now you can log to Stackdriver Logging anywhere in your application!

     ```php
     Log::info("Hello Stackdriver!
 This will show up as log level INFO!");